The Registration Cost is TBA Registration on wmba.ca

 balance teams (placement requests can be included in your comments when you

 register and we will try to accommodate if possible).

-The Fall/Winter Community Club League season runs from October to March
+The Spring Community Club League season runs from April to June

-with 16 regular season games and two playoff games.
+with 8 regular season games and at least two playoff games.
 The game schedule is published at the

-beginning of each half of the season to help everyone plan their schedules
+beginning of the season to help everyone plan their schedules accordingly.

 Parents are encouraged to